Is Puerto Vallarta Safe to Travel Right Now?

 Here are 5 things you should know before you book a flight to Puerto Vallarta.

 1. Keep pesos with you.
-Shops accept USD but at a horrible rate exchange
+Shops accept USD, but at a horrible exchange rate

 3. Use sunscreen.